KenKundert/nestedtext/doc/file_format.rst

     If the first non-space character on a line is a dash followed immediately by a space (``-␣``) or a line break, the line is a *list item*.
-Adjacent list items with the same indentation level are combined in order into a list value.
+Adjacent list items with the same indentation level are combined in order into a list.
     Each list item has a tag and a value.
 The tag is only used to determine the type of the line and is discarded leaving the value.
 The value takes one of three forms.

     1. If the line contains further text (characters after the dash-space), then the value is that text.
 The text ends at the line break and may contain